NUWCDIVNPT/stig-manager/docs/features/common-tasks.rst

 ===============================================

 Create your Collection and go to its Collection Management workspace by selecting the "Manage" node for your Collection in the Nav Tree.
-From here, select the "Import CKL or SCAP..." button in the Asset Panel, then check out the :ref:`Collection Builder` portion of our User Guide for more info.
+From here, select the "Import CKL or XCCDF..." button in the Asset Panel, then check out the :ref:`Collection Builder` portion of our User Guide for more info.

 Review a STIG on an Asset